andyl/rfx/README.md

 ## Code Organization

-We desire to have an extensible catalog of refactoring operations.
+Rfx provides an extensible catalog of refactoring operations.
 Each operation is coded in a separate module that implements the `Rfx.Ops` behavior.